ICANS/AnnotationDemo/README.md

 AnnotationDemo
 ==============

-Demo Software for the usage of Annotations in Symfony2 and PHP in General.
+Demo Software for the usage of Annotations in Symfony2 and PHP in general.